Jakub686/Articles/README.md

 Application has been written in Java 8 and Spring boot framework with JPA, WEB, POSTGRESQL, VALIDATION and LOMBOK Maven dependencies.

 ## How to run
-To run the application use heroku urls or clone the repository into your local computer, use Java 8, import maven dependencies, create a database in PostgreSQL.
+To run the application use Heroku's urls or clone the repository into your local computer, use Java 8, import maven dependencies, create a database in PostgreSQL.
 To configure a database connection use settings from application.properties.